 5. Your candidates want an easy way to practice content.

-If you found yourself nodding as you read one or more of these indicators, continuous learning might be right for your program.
+If you found yourself nodding as you read one or more of these indicators, continuous certification might be right for your program.
 But we know that a full-scale switch to a new model can be a lot of change all at once.
-You may want to dabble in some continuous learning options while primarily using your current model.
-To continue the conversation about continuous learning models, reach out to us at email@example.com.
+You may want to dabble in some continuous certification options while primarily using your current model.
+To continue the conversation about continuous certification models, reach out to us at email@example.com.